tomikazi/camera/docs/design.md

 ## Electronics
 A pair of simple PCBs was designed to allow for relatively simple assembly.
 The boards were designed using Autodesk Eagle.
-Below are links to their schematic and board design files:
+Below are links to their schematic and board design files for Autodesk EAGLE:

-_TODO: Add Eagle files!_

 The two boards are:
-* Stepper Driver board for housing the two A4988 stepper drivers - PCB - Schematic
+* Stepper Driver board for housing the two A4988 stepper drivers - [PCB](../design/eagle/PanTiltCtlBoard.brd) - [Schematic](../design/eagle/PanTiltCtlBoard.sch)
     * +12V/GND pads
     * 2 A4988 drivers (pan/tilt)
     * 8-pin header for harness connection to the Raspberry Pi header board

-* Header break-out board for connecting to the top 16 GPIO pins of the Raspberry Pi - PCB - Schematic
+* Header break-out board for connecting to the top 16 GPIO pins of the Raspberry Pi - [PCB](../design/eagle/PanTiltHeader.brd) - [Schematic](../design/eagle/PanTiltHeader.sch)
     * 8 pads for harness interconnect with the stepper driver
     * +5V/GND to power Raspberry Pi
     * +3V3/GND/DATA pads for pan limit switch
     * +3V3/GND/DATA pads for tilt limit switch
-    * +5V/GND/DATA pads for LED strip (future addition)
+    * +5V/GND/DATA pads for LED strip

+The design folder also has ZIP files for ordering the PCBs on JLCPCB.

 ## Wiring Harnesses